 Research explains this lack of soft skills through studies that show today’s teens use texting as their primary means of communication.
 Because of this focus on texting, their ability to engage face-to-face is diminishing, leading to the general decline of communication skills.
 This deterioration reduces a young person’s ability to function effectively in society, severely hampering their workplace potential.

 There is good news though!
-At BYL we are committed to providing creative, enriching communications-focused programs for today’s youth.
-We will help you to develop these vital communication skills with communication initiatives such as journaling (documenting your thoughts, feelings, and progress in hard or online journals), improving your reading and writing skills, developing your social and emotional skills, and incorporating technology along the way.
-We have plans to help you to become active members of your communities, and increase your ability to achieve success in your future careers.
+At Broadcast Your Love (BYL), we are committed to providing creative, enriching communications-focused programs for youth.
+We will help you develop these vital skills with communication initiatives that incorporate technology to improve your reading and writing skills and develop your social and emotional abilities.
+We have plans to help you to become active members of your communities and increase your potential to achieve successful careers.

 Are you ready to turn up your game a notch?
 Well, stay tuned and connected, and we’ll keep “broadcasting our love.”